Content Pillar Strategy: A Comprehensive Guide

 5. Create and Structure Your Pillar Page

-Design your pillar page with the user experience in mind as part of your content pillar strategy.
-In fact, start by compiling the questions and subtopics users are likely to explore.
-Tools like Google’s “People Also Ask” and related searches are invaluable for identifying these queries.
+Design your pillar page with the user experience in mind, as part of your content pillar strategy.
+Start by listing the questions and subtopics users are likely to explore.
+Google's "People Also Ask" and related searches are invaluable for finding these queries.

-A successful pillar page typically includes:
+A successful pillar page usually includes:

 6. Interlink Your Content